You’re a busy man. So when you work out, you aim to get in both strength training and cardio exercise in a single session.

 But should you do weights or cardio first?

-To help me answer that question, I talked to my barbell coach, Matt Reynolds.
+To help me answer that question, I talked to my barbell coach, Matt Reynolds, owner of Barbell Logic Online Coaching.

 His answer?
 For most people, it’s best to lift weights before doing cardio.